realvolk/ArtixTUI/README.md

 sudo ./install -rr
 ```

-Recovery mode attempts to detect existing mounted installations in `/mnt`
-and continue from the appropriate stage.
+Recovery mode attempts to detect existing mounted installations in `/mnt` and continue from the appropriate stage.

 ---

-# Goals

-- Modular shell design
-- Minimal assumptions
-- Multi-init support
-- Easy maintenance
-- Easier debugging than monolithic installers
-- Keep the installer understandable

----

 # Maintenance

 Actively maintained and tested as features are added.
-However, this does not mean that bugs are not present.

-Bug reports and feedback are welcome, either as issues on the repo or directly contacting me on discord: **(volk.v)**.
+Bug reports and feedback are welcome via GitHub issues or Discord (**volk.v**).

-I am the sole maintainer.

-*Just because I added something does NOT mean it is immediately tested.*
+*Just because something is added does NOT mean it is immediately tested.*

 ---